Nhungvoooo/nhung/content/pages/home.md

       color: text-dark
     subtitle: Be in good company
     text: >
-      A service that provides advice and guidance to startups and small businesses.
+      Running is not just a physical activity for me; it’s a passion that fuels my determination and resilience.
+I enjoy participating in races and marathons, which challenge me to set and achieve personal goals while promoting a healthy lifestyle.
     actions:
       - type: Button
         label: Get started